Funeral for North Korean leader amid worry about future

 Those reports could not be independently verified, but would again suggest that further repression is more likely than an economic opening under the new man.

-It also gives little hope for the 200,000 North Koreans who human rights group Amnesty international says are enslaved in labor camps over some infringement, subjected to torture and hunger or execution.
+It also gives little hope for the 200,000 North Koreans who human rights group Amnesty international says are enslaved in labour camps over some infringement, subjected to torture and hunger or execution.

 "here is likely to be a politically motivated purge and imprisonment, and it could go on for a considerable period of time," said Pak Sang-hak, who heads a group in Seoul working to support defectors, and is himself a defector.